Social media stats have sucked us into thinking that thousands of followers and hundreds of likes equals success.

 Someone may have hundreds of friends on Facebook and post fabulous photos of the places they go and the fun they have but are they actually enjoying the moment or are they busy thinking about how they’re going to caption it on Facebook?

-Businesses spend their days trying to beat yesterday’s social media numbers but are they spending enough time building their products, the meat and potatoes of their business, so that those fans actually buy what they’re promoting?
+Businesses spend their days trying to beat yesterday’s social media numbers but are they ignoring other important areas of their business?

 Don’t get me wrong, social media is a great way to get your product or service out there and reach new people but it’s about quality, not quantity.